lachlan-ibm/ibmvia-passkey-browser-extension/README.md

 ### Authenticate

-Once resgistration ahas finished, you can then perform an assertion flow and [authenticate](https://webauthn.guide/#authentication) using the extension.
+Once resgistration has finished, you can then perform an assertion flow and [authenticate](https://webauthn.guide/#authentication) using the extension.

 ## Installation